linode/docs/docs/networking/linux-static-ip-configuration.md

         address 192.0.2.6/17
     ~~~

-Ubuntu includes [resolvconf](http://packages.ubuntu.com/xenial/resolvconf) in its minimal installation, a small application which manages the content of `/etc/resolv.conf`.
-Therefore, you do not want to edit `resolv.conf` directly.
+Ubuntu includes [resolvconf](http://packages.ubuntu.com/xenial/resolvconf) in its base installation, a small application that manages the content of `/etc/resolv.conf`.
+Therefore, you should not edit `resolv.conf` directly.
 Instead, the DNS IP addresses and resolv.conf options need to be added to the interfaces file as shown above.

-If you've previously made use of [Network Helper](/docs/platform/network-helper) to manage your static configuration, you will need to reactivate resolvconf's dynamic update feature to use the setup provided here.
+If you've previously used [Network Helper](/docs/platform/network-helper) to manage your static configuration, you will need to reactivate resolvconf's dynamic update feature to use the setup provided here.
 You can do so by running:

     dpkg-reconfigure resolvconf

-Hit **OK** and then **Yes** to apply the change.
+Select **OK** and then **Yes** to apply the change.

 ## Disable Network Helper

-When manually configuring static IP addresses, [Network Helper](/docs/platform/network-helper) should be disabled to avoid its overwriting your interface's configuration file in the future.
+When you're manually configuring static IP addresses, [Network Helper](/docs/platform/network-helper) should be disabled to keep it from overwriting your interface's configuration file in the future.

 1. From the Linode Manager's **Dashboard**, choose **Edit** for the desired configuration profile.